 Prior to the commencement of any land-clearing or construction activities, all sensitive areas (as identified by the ECO), must be demarcated and must not be disturbed during the construction phase.
-It is recommended that the No-Go areas be demarcated with a suitable material of natural colours, i.e. green or brown biddum, to ensure less visual impact during construction.
-Danger tape flagging (pieces of danger tape tied to twine or rope) may be utilised, however the use of only danger tape is not recommended for long-term demarcation as this will easily become untidy and blown away by the wind resulting in pollution.
+It is recommended that the No-Go areas be demarcated with a suitable material of distinct colours, to ensure that the No-Go demarcation is clearly visible to all labour.
+Danger tape flagging (pieces of danger tape tied to twine or rope) may be utilised, however the use of only danger tape is not recommended for long-term demarcation as this will easily become untidy and dispersed by the wind resulting in pollution.